LOTOJA Logo

 Jarom and I met in sophomore PE class under circumstances I'd rather forget.
 A much larger kid had decided I was an easy target.
 Jarom stepped in without a second thought.
 No hesitation.
 No calculation.
 Just the kind of instinct that tells you everything you need to know about a person's character.

+That was nearly 30 years ago, and Jarom hasn't changed a bit.
 He has spent 20 years serving with the Gresham Police Department, protecting people who never knew they needed protecting.
 He's a devoted husband to Rebecca and a proud, present father to six kids who are his whole world.
-In October, he begins a four-year assignment as the department's public information officer.
-He has a full life ahead of him, and he is fighting hard to live it.

 Jarom is a Stage 4 Melanoma warrior who has beaten this disease twice.
 In August 2024, while attending a law enforcement conference in California, he was hospitalized with what appeared to be stroke symptoms.
 The doctors found a hemorrhagic stroke and several brain tumors, including one large enough to require immediate surgery.
 He went in fighting, just like he always has.
+The prognosis is taken one day at a time.
+But Jarom keeps defying the odds, and those of us who love him keep believing.
+I am riding for him because he would do it for any one of us without being asked.

 Sam Draayer

-Sam Draayer and family
+Sam Draayer & family

 Sam is my sister-in-law.
 She is a nurse who has spent her career caring for others.
 She has never smoked.
 She is the mother of three young children who light up every room she walks into.
+And for over a year, she has been fighting lung cancer.

 There is no way to make that make sense.
 Sam did everything right.
 She is exactly the kind of person you want more of in the world, not less.
 But cancer doesn't negotiate, and Sam has responded to that reality the only way she knows how: with quiet, steady, relentless fight.
+Her kids are watching their mom battle something enormous.
+She shows up for them every single day.

 I ride for Sam because she deserves a cure.
 Her children deserve their mother.
 And no one who gives this much to others should have to fight this hard alone.

 If you are moved by their stories, please consider making a donation in their honor.
 Every dollar goes directly toward research that changes outcomes for families just like theirs.
-Thank you for riding with me.

-The Race: LOTOJA Classic
+The LOTOJA Classic

-Logan, Utah → Jackson, Wyoming • September 2026
+Logan, Utah → Jackson, Wyoming — September 2026

 206